ezflashiv/EZ-Flash-IV-Client-2014/VIM-default-keystrokes.md

 #### Using an existing macro

 * Press `@`
-* Press letter or number that represents desired macro
+* Press letter or number that represents desired macro or `@` to run last executed macro

 ## Markers